 Illness, disability, death, mourning.
 The sudden death of a close friend at 26, and later my deep involvement in AIDS ministry during the 1980s, drew me into a confrontation with mortality and its consequences, and my own aging assures it an ongoing place in my practice.

 Mentoring of younger professionals.
 I see many clergy and mental health clinicians – my two realms of professional practice – and find this work especially gratifying.
 Sometimes our work is deeply personal, as we explore personal growth; other times quite practical, as we pursue the unique challenges of each vocation.

 A few other things that may be helpful to know:

-A few other things that may be important.
-One, I have been practicing since 1987, so if you are seeking a young, whippersnapper of a therapist, determined to use the latest faddish technique or recently-invented therapy because it’s-new-and-so-it-must-be-better, I may not be your man.
-Although I know many of these therapies well because I teach them to grad students, I am more interested in what Jung termed the “spirit of the depths” than the “spirit of the times” because as research is beginning to show, relationally-focused depth work is what produces lasting change.
+have been practicing since 1987, so I may not be your man if you are seeking a young, whippersnapper of a therapist, determined to use the latest technique or recently-invented therapy because it’s-new-and-so-it-must-be-better.
+Although I know many of these therapies well because I’ve taught them to grad students, I am more interested in relationally-focused depth work because research is beginning to show this is what produces lasting change.